Lao Gan Ma

 Lao Gan Ma (老干妈; also called Laoganma) or Old Godmother is a brand of chili sauces made in China.
 The product is sold in China and over 30 other countries.
-Lao Gan Ma is credited with popularizing Chinese chili oil and chili crisp condiments in the western world, and have inspired many Chinese-American chili-based condiments and sauces.
+Lao Gan Ma is credited with popularizing Chinese chili oil and chili crisp toppings in the Western world, and have inspired many Chinese-American chili-based toppings.

 History

 Tao Huabi is said to have invented the sauce in 1984 and in 1989, she set up a noodle restaurant in Guiyang, Guizhou; when she noticed the popularity of her hot sauces, she converted the restaurant into a specialty shop to sell her sauces, particularly chili oil sauce.
 In 1994, she borrowed two houses of the CPC Yunguan Village Committee in the Nanming District and employed 40 people to work in her new sauce factory.

 Difficulties with counterfeiters

 Despite the brand's success upon launch, it struggled with counterfeits with similar packaging in China.
-They proliferated due the Chinese government turning down Lao Gan Ma's application to trademark the product.
-After the trademark request was denied, over counterfeit Lao Gan Ma came to prominence.
+They proliferated due to the Chinese government turning down Lao Gan Ma's application to trademark the product.
+After the trademark request was denied, counterfeit Lao Gan Ma came to prominence.
 Tao countered these competitors by utilizing a branch of third-party private enterprises to target them.
-In 2001, the high court Beijing ruled that other similar products could not use the "Lao Gan Ma" name nor imitate its packaging; Tao received 400,000 RMB in compensation.
+In 2001, the high court of Beijing ruled that other similar products could not use the "Lao Gan Ma" name nor imitate its packaging; Tao received 400,000 yuan in compensation.
 The trademark application was later approved in 2003 after a lengthy lawsuit against a counterfeiter based in Hunan.

 Tao Huabi is the owner of the company, and her son Li Guishan became the first president of the company.
-Women of China magazine reported in January 2011 that the company's assets were 1.3 billion RMB ($190 million USD) and that the company had 2,000 employees at that time.
+Women of China magazine reported in January 2011 that the company's assets were 1.3 billion yuan (US$190 million) and that the company had 2,000 employees at that time.
 The sauce is produced commercially by Laoganma Special Flavour Foodstuffs Company, which was established in 1997.
 By 2022, the condiment became more common in locations outside of China.